pointgrail/Adidas-Account-Generator/README.md

 - Requirements: Modules: requests, BeautifulSoup4, faker

-- Other requirements: Your **own domain set up with catch all email forwarding**
+- Other requirements: **Your own domain set up with catch all email forwarding**

 ## How to run:
 - CD to the location via Terminal/CMD
-- Python Account Genrator.py
+- Python accountgen.py
 - When you are prompted for the domain enter it. "eg thomas.com"

 ## Future Features?